-Management Discussion and Analysis Report as required under Listing Agreement isenclosed as Annexure -III forming part of this report.
+Management Discussion and Analysis Report as required under SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 is enclosed as Annexure - II formingpart of this report.

 Code of Conduct

-Declaration affirming compliance with the code of conduct pursuant to the provisions ofRegulation 17(5) of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 ("Listing Regulations") is enclosedas Annexure V forming part of this report.
+Declaration affirming compliance with the Code of Conduct pursuant to the provisions ofRegulation 17(5) of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 ("Listing Regulations") is enclosedas Annexure - IV forming part of this report.

 Extract of Annual Return

-As provided under Section 92 (3) of the Act the details forming part of extract of theAnnual Return in form MGT 9 are annexed herewith as Annexure VI.
+As provided under Section 92 (3) of the Act the details forming part of extract of theAnnual Return in form MGT 9 is enclosed as Annexure - V forming part of thisreport.